AstraLuma/qwertyuiop.ninja/_drafts/gamebear-02.md

     c.copy_out('/tmp/umtp/umtprd', 'umtprd')
 ```

-This will actually run slower because we're doing extra IO in the image/container churn, and IO on most Raspberry Pis are _slow_.
+This will actually run slower because we're doing extra IO in the image/container churn, and IO on many Raspberry Pis is _slow_.
 But it also means we can cache the build image for reuse between runs.

 So how do we cache the image?
-We're going to use the buildah image store to keep them, and craft a special tag with the packages we installed into the package.
+We're going to use the buildah image store to keep them, and craft a special tag with the packages we installed into the image.

 ```python
 import hashlib